cjfuentes-datascience/PYTHON-PROJECTS/README.md

 Below is a collection of Python projects I've compiled and uploaded to GitHub.
 Please feel free to have a look!

+- Tennis-Ace: Creating a linear regression model that predicts the outcome for a tennis player based on their playing habits. https://github.com/cjfuentes-datascience/Tennis-Ace-Python

 - Women's-E-Commerce-Clothing: Data analysis project that uses Python to explore and visualize data from a clothing company's e-commerce website.  https://github.com/cjfuentes-datascience/Women-s-E-Commerce-Clothing

 - Honey-Production: Data analysis project that uses Python to explore and visualize data on honey production in the United States.